ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

 ![pictures](pictures/edit_delete_product.png)

+The New Order module also provides the added benefit of **automatically** **saving** the latest state of the order.

+This means that if you switch to a different page or choose to place your order later, it will always be **automatically saved** and registered with status **"New"**.

 ### Confirm and place

 To conclude the order, click **Place Order**.
 You'll be asked to confirm if all details have been reviewed.